animi4695/muralikrishna/content/posts/LeetCodeExperience.md

 l will continue my preparation and try leetcode contests.
 I hope I'll someday work at FAANG level companies.

 Thank you for being patient and hanging till the end.
-That is what precisely needs to crack the interviews.
+That is precisely precisely needs to crack the interviews.

 ***I hope this helps someone who is on the verge of leaving the preparation.
 Be patient and continue with the preparation.
 Your future you will thank you.***